SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 When we search inside a directory, the OS:

 * opens dir and scan for name (linear search O(n))

 * if not found, "No such file or directory"

 * if found as (name, ino) access inode table inodes[ino]

 * collect metadata and
 	* check file access permissions, if we don't have them "Permission denied"
 	* collect info about file location and size
 	* update access timestamp

 * use data in inode to access file contents.

+Interesting to note that the `EOF` signal we're so used to using is given with the help of the metadata, when we do any of the file handling functions, it looks at the file metadata, and the number of bytes it has, and when the last byte has been processed (reading string, char, etc.), it gives the `EOF` signal.

+We could do that ourselves, but not the greatest idea since the file may change, its much better to do this kind of calculation at the exact time we want to read the file (which is done by the stdio file handling functions).